Japanese Prime Minister pledges to present his vision of a world without nuclear weapons to the G-7 - ExBulletin

 Kishida and Biden agreed on Friday to develop Japan’s defense capabilities, reaffirming the importance of peace and stability across the Taiwan Strait.

-In December, Japan decided to almost double its defense spending over the next five years and acquire enemy base strike capabilities to deter attacks on its territory, in the face of growing military threats from neighbors such as China. .
+In December, Japan decided to nearly double its defense spending over the next five years and acquire enemy base-strike capabilities to deter attacks on its territory, in the face of growing military threats from neighbors such as China. .

 The Kishida administration plans to raise taxes to fund measures for Japan’s major shift in its defense policy under the Constitution renouncing war, which has increased public distrust of its government.